-Speaking of easy pallet projects, you can use a single board to make a lovely welcome sign which you can display in your garden, front yard, or near the entrance.
+Speaking of easy DIY pallet projects, you can use a single board to make a lovely welcome sign which you can display in your garden, front yard, or near the entrance.
 You can customize it with some nice-looking string art like this cute-looking vase.
-It’s a perfect project for a sunny Saturday afternoon.
+It’s a perfect DIY project for a sunny Saturday afternoon.

-3. A Pallet Coffee Table
+3. Pallet Coffee Table

-Let’s move on to some more complex projects, such as this pallet coffee table which seems perfect for the patio or the backyard.
-It’s still a very simple project any beginner DIYer could pull off.
+Let’s move on to some more complex DIY pallet projects, such as this pallet coffee table which seems perfect for the patio or the backyard.
+A coffee table is still a very simple project any beginner DIYer could pull off.

-4. Build a Colorful Garden Bench
+4. Colorful Garden Pallet Bench

 A pallet can also be turned into a bench.
-This project is a bit more time-consuming than others but definitely worth the effort.
-Just look how cheerful and beautiful this colorful garden bench is.
-It looks great against the fence and it doesn’t need a backrest.
+This DIY project is a bit more time-consuming than others but definitely worth the effort.
+A pallet bench is also super useful.

-5. Wood Pallet Hanging Planter
+5. Hanging Planter

-6. Build a Wall-Mounted Wine Rack
+6. Wall-Mounted Wine Rack

-7. A Pallet Table with Hairpin Legs for Your Living Room
+7. Table with Hairpin Legs

 8. Pallet Storage Shelving